phiresky/redis-remotify/README.md

 }
 ```

-Of course it also works with single function or other non-class objects.
+Of course it also works with single functions or other non-class objects.
 A more complete example can be seen in [examples/elaborate.ts](examples/elaborate.ts).